opencybersecurityalliance/oasis-open-project/NEW-PROJECT-TEMPLATE.md

 ### Primary Project Sponsor(s)

-_The project should have at least one sponsor that is either be an OCA sponsor and PGB member, or a prospective sponsor/member._
+_The project should have at least one sponsor that may either be an existing OCA sponsor or a prospective sponsor._

 ### How will this project be resourced on an ongoing basis?